DanielSpaniel8/file-rift/README.md

     Bytes : ''  # 32-bit
 }
 ```
 The Bytes chunk is always pre-compiled, which makes it practically impossible to edit.
 This means that mods which utilize Lua chunks usually only work on 64-bit devices.
-File Rift can compile the String chunk for you, and add the output of the compilation to the secondary chunk.
+FileRift can compile the String chunk for you, and add the output of the compilation to the secondary chunk.
 To trigger this, use the `@compile` or `@comp` trigger:
 ```
 String : $ ... $end
 Bytes : @comp
 ```
-As File Rift runs through your files, it keeps the content of the last chunk, and when it finds `@compile`, it compiles the last chunk and adds it to that record.
+As FileRift runs through your files, it keeps the content of the last chunk, and when it finds `@compile`, it compiles the last chunk and adds it to that record.
 Be careful, if you use `@compile` in the wrong place, it will add the content of a random chunk to your record.
 > Note: this feature currently only works on Linux.

 ## Templates

 The purpose of templates is to make writing re_in files easier by abstracting common things.
+When you reference a template in a `re_in` file, the contents of the template are copied into your file, with some parts replaced.

-Here's how a template looks:
+Here's how the contents of a template file might look:
 ```yaml
 # templates/obj.fr
 Object{